Pather Panchali (novel): Plot

-Horihor Ray, an impoverished Brahmin, lives in the village of Nischindipur.
+Horihor Roy, an impoverished Brahmin, lives in the village of Nischindipur.
 Indir Thakrun, an old widowed woman, who had nobody to look after her, takes shelter in the house of Horihor, to whom she is distantly related.
 Horihor's wife Shorbojoya, an ill-tempered lady, cannot bear the sight of the old woman.
 She is therefore given a tumble-down thatched hut to live in.
 However, Durga, Shorbojoya's six-year-old daughter, is very fond of Indir Thakrun and stays with her for hours to listen to fairy-tales.

 After some time, Shorbojoya gives birth to a son.
 Shorbojoya is jealous of Indir Thakrun as she thinks that Durga is more fond of the old woman than of her mother.
 Indir Thakrun is mercilessly turned out of the hut for a trifling reason.
 The helpless old woman implores for shelter in her dying moments but she is heartlessly refused; she passes away in a rice-barn.

 Four or five years later, the boy named Apu grows up to be very inquisitive and sensitive to the beauty and mystery of nature.
 He and his elder sister Durga are always out for some new adventures like roaming through the forests, taking part in indigenous games and plucking flowers and fruits stealthily.
 Apu is admitted into the village school where many village elders assemble and talk on diverse subjects.
 Apu is taken by his father to a client's house.
 It is the first time that Apu gets a glimpse of the outside world which fills his mind with joy and excitement.
 The village festivity, the fair, and the Jatra performance, all bring variety and thrill to the monotonous flow of village life.
 Durga, restless yet innocent, dies suddenly, plunging the whole family into grief and leaving her little brother all alone.
 Horihor leaves home for a long period and struggles desperately to earn a livelihood.
 After returning home he decides to leave Nischindipur.
 They pack up and go to the railway station.
 As the train steams in, they board the train leaving behind Nischindipur forever with its many sweet and sour memories.